Skip to content Skip to main navigation Report an accessibility issue

 Haslam Dissertation Fellowship:

-A painting of a woman with a book.The Jimmy & Dee Haslam Dissertation Fellowship is a non-service fellowship, tenurable during the academic year (August 1 to July 31), in the amount of $18,000, as well as fee waiver and benefits.
+A painting of a woman with a book.The Jimmy & Dee Haslam Dissertation Fellowship is a non-service fellowship, tenurable during the academic year (August 1 to July 31), at the standard College rate of $19,401, as well as fee waiver and benefits.
 The recipient will be an ABD graduate student working in a Marco field.
 The recipient will be expected to devote the full academic year to research on his or her doctoral dissertation, either in residence in Knoxville or on research-related travel approved by the recipient’s dissertation supervisor.

 2022-2023